DarqueWarrior/MyDaprDemos/PubSub/README.md

 Open the _demo_pubsub.code-workspace_ file and click the **Open Workspace** button in the lower right corner.
 This will reload your Codespace and scope your Explorer to just the folders needed for this demo.

 To provision the infrastructure before the demo execute the following command in the terminal.
-This code is automatically run by the _demo.ps1_ script if the -cloud switch is passed and *./components/azure/local_secrets.json* file is not found.
+This code is automatically run by the _demo.ps1_ script if the `-env` parameter is passed and *./components/azure/local_secrets.json* file is not found.

 ```
 ./demo.ps1 -deployOnly